 You must submit a detailed budget with your online application.
-A sample budget can be found here.

 It is important to include a detailed breakdown of the budget, showing how expenses were estimated in each category.
 You should use the categories listed below when relevant and be detailed in your justification/explanation.
 Items not fully justified will not be considered.

-- Why the equipment is necessary for this project.
+- Why the equipment is necessary for this project

 - Why funding cannot be obtained from other sources

 - How you plan to dispose of equipment at the end of your project.
-Please note the Foundation's equipment policy requires that if any item of equipment (including software) purchased with grant funds at an original cost in excess of $750 still has monetary value, the resale value must be returned to the Foundation; or, upon approval by the Foundation, such equipment may be donated to an educational or scientific organization preferably in the country where the research was carried out (see the Requirements and Conditions of the International Collaborative Research Grant ).
-Equipment comprised of compound elements each costing less than $750 but used together (e.g. camera bodies and lenses) are considered a single piece of equipment for donation purposes.
+Please note the Foundation's equipment policy requires that if any item of equipment (including software) purchased with grant funds at an original cost in excess of $750 still has monetary value, the resale value must be returned to the Foundation; or, upon approval by the Foundation, such equipment may be donated to an educational or scientific organization(see the Requirements and Conditions of the Innovations in Public Awareness of Anthropology Grant ).
+Equipment comprised of compound elements each costing less than $750 but used together (e.g. camera body and lenses) are considered a single piece of equipment for donation purposes.

-- Insurance coverage.
+- Insurance Coverage:

 - Equipment Insurance: please justify the level of insurance coverage and the relationship of the item/s covered to the project.
-Include in your justification an explanation of why your personal or institutional insurance does not include coverage for the item/s.
+Include in your justification an explanation of why your personal or institutional insurance does not include coverage for the item/s

-- Salary and/or fringe benefits for the applicant, co-applicant, or co-principal investigator/s
+- Salary and/or fringe benefits for applicant

 - Personal income taxes